Rewritability in Monadic Disjunctive Datalog, MMSNP, and Expressive Description Logics: Introduction

 With our translations in place, we can also make relevant observations regarding the (data) complexity of query evaluation in MMSNP, in MDDLog, and of OMQs.
 This is especially interesting in the light of the recently obtained breakthrough in CSPs that there is a dichotomy between \PTime and {\sc NP} in the complexity of CSPs \cite{Bulatov17,Zhuk17} and that it is decidable and {\sc NP}-complete whether a CSP is in \PTime \cite{Chen2017}.
 We show that this implies a dichotomy between \PTime and {\sc coNP} for MDDLog and for all OMQ languages mentioned above.
 We also prove that \PTime query evaluation is decidable and 2\NExpTime-complete in the mentioned query languages, and that the same is true for MMSNP.

 The structure of this paper is as follows.
-In Section~\ref{sec:prelim}, we introduce the essentials of disjunctive Datalog and its relevant fragments as well as CSP and MMSNP; in fact, we shall always work with Boolean MDDLog rather than with the complement of MMSNP.
+In Section~\ref{sec:prelim}, we introduce the essentials of disjunctive Datalog and its relevant fragments as well as CSP and MMSNP; in fact, we shall always work with Boolean MDDLog rather than with complemented MMSNP.
 In Section~\ref{sec:shape}, we summarize the main properties of Feder and Vardi's translation of MMSNP into CSP.
-We use this in Section~\ref{sec:dec} to show that FO- and MDLog-rewritability of Boolean MDDLog programs and of the complements of MMSNP sentences is decidable, also establishing the announced complexity results.
+We use this in Section~\ref{sec:dec} to show that FO- and MDLog-rewritability of Boolean MDDLog programs and of the complement of an MMSNP sentences is decidable, also establishing the announced complexity results.
 In Section~\ref{sect:shapeObstrExplosion}, we analyze the shape of FO- and MDLog-rewritings and of obstructions for MMSNP sentences.
-We also establish an MMSNP analogue of an essential combinatorial lemma for CSPs that allows to replace a structure by a structure of high girth while preserving certain homomorphisms (in the CSP case) and respectively the truth of certain MMSNP sentences (in the MMSNP case).
+We also establish an MMSNP analogue of an essential combinatorial lemma for CSPs which says that it is possible to replace a structure by a structure of high high girth while preserving certain homomorphisms; the MMSNP analogue achieves high `decomposition girth' (defined in the paper) and preserves the truth of certain MMSNP sentences.
 In Section~\ref{sect:dlog-rewr}, we study Datalog-rewritability of MDDLog programs that have equality and construct canonical Datalog programs.
 Section~\ref{sec:answer} is concerned with lifting our results from the Boolean case to the general case, concerning the complexity of deciding rewritability, the shape of rewritings, and the construction of canonical Datalog programs.
 In this section, Datalog programs with parameters play a central role.
 In Section~\ref{sect:omqs}, we introduce OMQs and further lift our results to that setting, finally arriving at our goal to study fundamental rewritability questions for OMQ languages based on (unions of) conjunctive queries.
 Section~\ref{sect:dicho} is then concerned with dichotomies and the complexity of deciding \PTime query evaluation.
 We conclude in Section~\ref{sec:concl}.